thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Testing ideas like this by giving the computer snippets of code and examining the output is akin to having a conversation with the computer in which you can bounce ideas off it (“Do these pants go with my shoes?”).

 It's important to note that functions have access to variables defined around them and anything that has been def'ed.
-Notice that we can reference coll in the little function we passed to filter.
+Notice that we can reference coll in the little function we passed to filterv.
 We say coll is "in scope" in the function where it is used as a varaible and any function defined within it.
 If however, we changed the name of our variable in the inner function from x to coll, we would no longer have access to the coll referenced in the outer function because the inner function's coll will have over-shadowed it.
-Fortunately, this doesn't come into play in any of the code here and if this is confusing just be sure to use unique names for all variables until you get the hang of it.
+Fortunately, this doesn't come into play in any of the code here and if this is confusing just use unique names for all variables until you get the hang of it.

 To collect elements which go in the right-side group we need only to select the elements which didn’t make the cut for the left-side group.
-We can do this in the same way but slip not into the function we pass to filter.
+We can do this in the same way but slip not into the function we pass to filterv.

 <pre><code class="language-klipse">
 ((fn [coll]